PassiveLemon/poepyautopot/README.md

 This will constantly check your life, mana, and flasks.
 If your life/mana gets too low, it will determine which flasks it can use and will press that number through your keyboard's input driver. </br>

-## Disclaimer
+> [!CAUTION]
-I am not responsible for any bans or data loss as a result of using this.
+> I am not responsible for any bans or data loss as a result of using this.
 This was a project for me to learn Python.
 If you are worried about getting banned, don't use it and be a legitimate player :) </br>

 # Dependencies
 - Linux. <b>This is not supported on Windows or MacOS</b> though it may in the future.